 - High-carbon steel blades combine stainless steel and carbon steel to create a stronger metal that’s more easily sharpened.

-The length of the blades dictates how wide an area they can trim at once.
-Cordless grass shears typically have 4- to 6-inch blades.
-Shorter blades are best for very tight areas and precision work, while longer blades allow the user to more quickly cover a larger area but may prove difficult to maneuver in small areas.
+The width of the blades dictates how wide an area they can trim at once.
+Cordless electric grass shears typically have blades 4 to 6 inches in width.
+Shorter blades are best for very tight areas and precision work, while longer blades allow the user to cover a larger area more quickly but may prove difficult to maneuver in small areas.

 Most cordless grass shears on the market are designed to be handheld, with relatively short handles that require the user to kneel or bend over while using them.
 These short handles are great for detail work, offering the user precise control.

 Some models, however, include telescoping extendable handles that allow users to trim grass and shrubs while in a standing position.
-This makes it easier for individuals with mobility issues, or for anyone who develops stiffness or pain after long periods of kneeling or bending, to comfortably use the shears.
+This makes it easier for individuals with mobility issues, or for anyone who develops stiffness or pain after long periods of kneeling or bending, to use the shears comfortably.
 A longer handle also is beneficial for trimming more sizable areas of grass or shrubbery.

-Handles are generally designed with ergonomics in mind for comfortable and more long-lasting use.
+Handles are generally designed with ergonomics in mind for more comfortable and longer-lasting use.
 They typically feature nonslip grips and are contoured to accommodate a natural hand position.

 While the materials used to construct the shears do play a role, the most significant factor that contributes to the overall weight is the battery.
-While a larger battery with higher voltage ensures users can operate the shears for a longer period of time before being recharged, it also results in more weight.
+While a larger battery with higher voltage ensures users can operate the shears for a longer period before they need to be recharged, it also results in more weight.
 If weight is a primary concern, consider a model with a lower battery capacity.

-- Shrubbery blades are approximately 8 inches in length and are used to trim shrubs and hedges.
+- Shrubbery blades are approximately 5 to 8 inches in length and are used to trim shrubs and hedges.

 - A toboggan-style base frame is a removable attachment used to adjust the trimming height.

-- Dual-bladed head attachments work like high-powered scissors to quickly and efficiently trim grass and shrubs.
+- Dual-bladed headattachments work like high-powered scissors to trim grass and shrubs quickly and efficiently.